 Chris Hopkins (b.1977) is a freelance photojournalist based in Melbourne, Australia.

-In 2012 he documented the lives of second-generation Agent Orange victims in Vietnam and was awarded the Walkley slideshow prize.
-Covering this story would lead to a deeper sense of purpose for his photography.
-He has since gone on to cover humanitarian issues globally and nationally with an intent to bring human rights issues to the forefront of public awareness.
+After two years of commercial photography, in 2012 he documented the lives of abandoned Vietnamese children living with the genetic consequences of Agent Orange and was awarded Australia’s Walkley slideshow prize.
+Covering this story would lead to a deeper sense of purpose for his photographic practice.

-Chris is a two-time Walkley Award winner (Australia’s highest honour for Journalism) and has been recognised by Pictures of the Year International (POYi) most recently in 2021.
+He is a two-time Walkley winner (Australias highest honour for Journalism), two-time National Photographic Portrait Prize Finalist and in 2021 was awarded 2nd Place by Pictures of the Year International (POYi) in the Daily Life category.

 His photographs are included in collections at The Australian War Memorial, State Library of Victoria and the Victorian State Archives.